Yelp/pyramid_swagger/docs/configuration.rst

         # schemas (true by default)
         pyramid_swagger.enable_api_doc_views = true

+        # Enable/disable generating the /api-doc endpoint from a resource
+        # listing template (false by default)
+        pyramid_swagger.generate_resource_listing = false

 Note that, equivalently, you can add these during webapp configuration:

 .. code-block:: python